|Chances of a High School Athlete playing College Sports||

 chances of playing at the college level.

-For example, the chances of a female being able to participate on a college rowing team looks like an absolute lock in that there are substantially more college athletes participating than at the high school level.
-However the competition to get on a college varsity team is much tougher than indicated above; most high schools don't sponsor rowing teams, so most teenage rowers compete on local clubs that are not reflected in the high school data.
-Additionally talented high school athletes who end up not being recruited in their primary sport (say basketball or volleyball) may instead focus on competing in another sport such as rowing.
+For example, the chances of a female being able to participate on a college rowing team looks like an absolute lock in that there are more college athletes participating than at the high school level.
+However the competition to get on a college varsity team is much tougher than indicated above; most high schools don't sponsor rowing teams, and many teenage rowers compete on local clubs that are not reflected in the high school data.
+Additionally, talented high school athletes who end up not being recruited in their primary sport (say basketball or volleyball) may instead focus on competing in another sport such as rowing.
 So for many if not most sports, the chances are likely more difficult than presented above.

 These chances are based on participating at a college sport at any level - the chances of a high school athlete competing at the NCAA Division I level are much lower than the same athlete's chances of playing at the NCAA Division III or NAIA level - see our page on the chances of playing college sports by division for more information.